robahall/robahall.github.io/_posts/2018-01-13-Performing-ANOVA-Analysis.md

 ---
 layout: post
-title: Performing a 1-way ANOVA experiment in Python - Part I
+title: Part I Simple ANOVA - Performing a 1-way ANOVA experiment in Python
 ---

 This post is the first of two posts to focus on how to perform an exploratory data analysis (EDA) of the experimental data set, create a hypothesis and